Paul Albert Zipfel

 Paul Albert Zipfel (September 22, 1935 – July 14, 2019) was an American prelate of the Roman Catholic Church.
 He served as the sixth bishop of the Diocese of Bismarck in North Dakota from 1997 to 2011.
-Zipfel served as an auxiliary bishop of the Archdiocese of Saint Louis from 1989 to 1996.
+Zipfel served as an auxiliary bishop of the Archdiocese of Saint Louis in Missouri from 1989 to 1996.

 Biography

 Early life

 Paul Zipfel was born on September 22, 1935, in St. Louis, Missouri, to Albert and Leona (née Rau) Zipfel.
 He had two older siblings, Ralph and Marion.
 Paul Zipfel attended St. Michael's Elementary School from 1940 to 1949, and afterwards entered the St. Louis Preparatory Seminary.
 Zipfel then studied at Kenrick Seminary in Shrewsbury, Missouri (1955–1957) and the Catholic University of America in Washington, D.C.
 (1957–1961).

 Priesthood

-Zipfel was ordained to the priesthood for the Archdiocese of St. Louis on March 18, 1961.
+Zipfel was ordained to the priesthood by Cardinal Joseph Elmer Ritter for the Archdiocese of St. Louis on March 18, 1961 in the Cathedral of Saint Louis in St. Louis.

 Zipfel obtained his Licentiate of Sacred Theology in June 1961 and completed his graduate studies at Saint Louis University from 1963 to 1965, earning a Master of Education.
 From 1961 to 1989, Zipfel did pastoral work in the archdiocese as an associate pastor, pastor, teacher and administrator at various schools and parishes.